 6. Run a representative pilot

 Now we’re in the step where it gets interesting.
 You’ve chosen few vendors to pilot their systems and you know your KPI’s for evaluating success.
-It’s time to see how well will these systems do in a real situation.
+It’s time to see how well will these systems perform in your actual pharma cold chain.